Session 1 – Musical Reception

 Session 3- Modes of Interpretation

-Ninnaku Oberholzer.
-King’s College London and University of Pretoria, ‘The forgotten weeper: Reconsidering the woman in Luke 7:36-50 through Reparative Visual Criticism’
+Ninnaku Oberholzer, King’s College London and University of Pretoria, ‘The forgotten weeper: Reconsidering the woman in Luke 7:36-50 through Reparative Visual Criticism’